guojia713/TollParkingLib/README.md

 The number of parking entry equals 5 means so I create 5 threads for this test.

+The result will show in the log info.

 Run this end to end test using maven by this command :
 ```
 $ mvn -Dtest=TollParkingTest#tollParkingTest test